selaere/code-guessing/README.md

 ![txt.k running in kitty](62/screenshot.png)

 It is written in [ngn/k](https://codeberg.org/ngn/k), an open source implementation of [K](https://en.wikipedia.org/wiki/K_(programming_language)).
 The lack of real closures was less annoying than I expected.
 The awful error messages were more annoying than I expected.
-The bytecode limit was more annoying than I expected (there's a few functions there that are needlessly split up for that reason. though i guess it makes it more extensible)
+The bytecode limit was more annoying than I expected (there's a few functions there that are needlessly split up for that reason. though I guess it makes it more extensible)

 The clipboard is not the system clipboard it's just a variable called `clip`.
 It also has no undo or autosave.
 It also assumes everything is ASCII sorry